 Keep the crisis away

 Companies face crises on social media all the time.
 Some handle them well, some don’t.
-The ones that don’t usually face high financial losses, brand reputation damages and losing customers.
+The ones that don’t usually face high financial losses, brand reputation damages, and losing customers.
 These situations should be taken seriously.
 You should not sit and wait for the storm to pass because you’ll only make it worse.
 With media monitoring, you can detect a crisis early on, and squash it before it spreads any further.
-This not only allows you to minimize corporate risk, but it also saves you money.
-Every time the number of mentions starts growing unexpectedly, you’ll get an alert on your e-mail, mobile app or Slack (depending on your preferences).
+This not only allows you to minimize corporate risk but also saves you money.
+Every time the number of mentions starts growing unexpectedly, you’ll get an alert on your e-mail, mobile app, or Slack (depending on your preferences).
 That allows you to react fast and make a strategy on how to handle the potential crisis in the most productive way.
 Also, you can be smart and learn from the crises that your competitors or industry faces.
 That way you’ll be able to avoid making the same mistakes.

-Sign up for a free 14-day trial!
+Sign up for a free 7-day trial!